Questions about ISDs

-An Independent Special District (ISD) is a governmental unit created to serve the long-term specific needs of its community.
-Created pursuant to chapter 190 of the Florida Statutes, an ISD’s main powers are to plan, finance, construct, operate and maintain community-wide infrastructure and services specifically for the benefit of its residents.
+A ISD is a governmental unit created to serve the long-term specific needs of its community.
+Created pursuant to chapter 190 of the Florida Statutes, a ISD’s main powers are to plan, finance, construct, operate and maintain community-wide infrastructure and services specifically for the benefit of its residents.

 What will the ISD Do?

-Through an ISD, the community can offer its residents a broad range of community-related services and infrastructure to help ensure the highest quality of life possible.
-ISD responsibilities within our community may include storm water management, potable and irrigation water supply, sewer and wastewater management.
+Through a ISD, the community can offer its residents a broad range of community-related services and infrastructure to help ensure the highest quality of life possible.
+ISD responsibilities within our community may include storm water management, potable and irrigation water supply, sewer and wastewater management, and street lights.

 How ISDs Operate

-An ISD is governed by its Board of Supervisors which is elected by the duly qualified electorate of the District.
-Like all municipal, county, state, and national elections, the Office of the Supervisor of Elections oversees the vote, and District’s Supervisors are subject to state ethics and financial disclosure laws.
-The District’s business is conducted in the “Sunshine,” which means all monthly and special meetings and records are open to the public.
-Annual public hearings are held on the District’s yearly budget and assessments and the District’s budget is subject to annual independent audit.
+A ISD is governed by its Board of Supervisors which is elected initially by the landowners, then begins transitioning to residents of the ISD after six years of operation.
+Like all municipal, county, state, and national elections, the Office of the Supervisor of Elections oversees the vote, and ISD Supervisors are subject to state ethics and financial disclosure laws.
+The ISD’s business is conducted in the “Sunshine,” which means all meetings and records are open to the public.
+Public hearings are held on ISD assessments. and the ISD’s budget is subject to annual independent audit.

 Relationship with Homeowner's Associations